t-rappos/auction-system/doc/chat-server.md

 - expect
   - better syntax and functionality for making test assertions.

+Testing is two-phased, server code is tested first and then client code.

+#### Client

+The package.json script ```"test-app": "./node_modules/.bin/karma start"``` will run karma for the client tests defined in karma.conf.js.

 Tests were created for all of the React components, things that were tested in general include:
 - Component renders in DOM with minimal amount of input